 Color-changing cocktails have been taking over social media by storm.
-Seeing a dark blue colored cocktail turning bright pink is quite amazing to witness.
+Seeing a dark blue colored cocktail turning bright pink is quite impressive to witness.

 The scientifically correct name for the butterfly pea is Clitoria Ternatea.
-Its origin is in Asia, where it is also known as Asian pigeonwings or blue pea.
+Its origin is in Asia, where it is also known as Asian pigeonwings or blue peas.

 In India, it is even considered a holy flower.
 Hindi often use it for offerings to an image of a god, the so-called puja rituals.
 So what is the secret that makes this flower so famous?

-When used in tea or syrup, it has a very subtle yet earthy flavor with wooden notes, similar to green teas.
+Butterfly pea flower simple syrup is often used in tea or syrup.
+It has a very subtle yet earthy flavor with wooden notes, similar to green teas.
 Overall, it's relatively neutral and won't affect the taste of your drink overly much.

 In Northern Thailand, they have a recipe called Nam Dok Anchan: butterfly pea flower tea mixed with honey and (usually) a lemon on the side.

-This drink can be served hot or cold and is quite common as a welcome drink in hotels.
+This tea can be served hot or cold and is quite common as a welcome drink in hotels.
 It's also often served after relaxing Thai massages.

-The discoloring effect is caused by changing the pH.
-By adding acidic ingredients, like lemon juice, to cocktails, lemonade, to tea made with butterfly peas, they will change their color from a dark blue to pink.
+The color-changing effect of Butterfly pea flower syrup is caused by changing the pH.
+By adding acidic ingredients, like citrus juice, to cocktails, lemonade, to tea made with butterfly peas, they will change their color from dark blue to pink.

 But you can also achieve other shades.
-Depending on the pH, the color can range from pink, violet, blue, green, to yellow.
+Depending on the pH, the color can range from pink, violet, blue, and green to yellow.

-For those interested in chemistry reading this, the blue color indicates a pH of 7.
-By increasing the acidic level, the color will turn to violet at pH 4 and ultimately pink at pH 1.
+For those interested in chemistry, the blue color indicates a pH of 7.
+By increasing the acidic level, the color will turn to violet at pH 4, and ultimately pink at pH 1.

 - 1 cup Water